texastribune/donation-builder/README.md

 # Donation Builder

+## About the Project

+## Features

+## Support

 ## Getting Started

 To get started, clone down the project repo.

 If you don't already have Ruby installed, you'll need to [install it](https://www.ruby-lang.org/en/documentation/installation/).
+The version of Ruby you'll need is 2.1.0, which is specified in the .ruby-version file.

 You'll need the Ruby gem bundler.
 If you need to install the bundler, run: